Some developments of exchangeable measure-valued P\'{o}lya sequences: Introduction

 The rest of the paper is organized as follows.
-Section \ref{section:kernel} provides some background in measure theory, including a parametric representation of $\sigma$-algebras and a characterization of regular conditional distributions in terms of their averaging properties, which may be of independent theoretical interest.
-These results are central to the study of the reinforcement kernels of MVPSs under the assumptions of exchangeability or, more generally, conditional identity in distribution.
-In Section \ref{section:model}, we define exchangeable MVPSs and review their known properties.
-All new results are contained in Section \ref{section:results}.
+Section \ref{section:kernel} contains a preliminary study of relevant measure-theoretic structures, which includes a parametric representation of $\sigma$-algebras and a characterization of regular conditional distributions in terms of their averaging properties that may be of independent theoretical interest.
+These results are essential when studying the reinforcement kernels of MVPSs under the assumptions of exchangeability or, more generally, conditional identity in distribution.
+In Section \ref{section:model}, we define exchangeable MVPSs and state their known properties, along with new properties that can be inferred from \cite{berti2023kernel,sariev2024}.
+All results regarding different new developments of the basic exchangeable MVPS are contained in Section \ref{section:results}.
 Proofs are postponed to Section \ref{section:proofs}.